 SOR stands for Swap Offer Rate.
 I’m going to spare you the financial jargon or theoretical textbook definition for it.
 The Swap Offer Rate is a US dollar funding mechanism and as the name “swap” suggest, in layman terms, it basically implies the swapping of SGD funds for USD dollar funding at a certain cost (which is the SOR rate) for a certain tenor (1/3/6/12 months).

 There might be certain funding advantages given the current United Sates Federal Reserve FED Fund Rate is at between 0 – 0.25%, however given that the funding is USD based, volatility in the foreign exchange (FX) market can play a part in influencing the movement of the SOR rate.
 In comparison to the Singapore Interbank Borrowing Offer Rate (SIBOR) which is SGD funding, the foreign exchange (FX) will have minimal impact on it.
-The banks typically charged a certain spread above the prevailing SOR Rate for the Home loan /mortgage financing plan, example SOR + 1%.

 4. Board Rate Mortgages

-5. Combination of Variable and Fixed Rate Mortgages
+5. Combination Fixed and Variable Mortgages

-Some banks from time to time may offer a unique combination fixed rate plan with a variable Sibor/SOR/Board Rate pegged.
+Some banks from time to time may offer a unique combination of fixed rate plan with a variable Sibor/SOR/Board Rate pegged component.
 Let’s use an example for illustration.
 Assuming you have a $1,000,000 loan.
 60% of your mortgage / home loan plan would be pegged to the fixed rate while the remaining 40% would be pegged to a variable (Sibor/SOR/Board rate).
 The Fixed rate portion may have varying terms and conditions to the variable pegged portion.
 Such mortgage plans offers you the twin benefits of the consistency of a fixed rate pegged with the flexibility of a variable pegged.
 Not commonly available these days.

-6. Combination Sibor and SOR Pegged Mortgages
+6. Combination SIBOR and SOR pegged Mortgages

 Similar to a Sibor or SOR pegged package but offers the unique proposition of using both Sibor and SOR.
 Some banks allow for the free switching between Sibor and Sor while some takes the average value of Sibor and SOR + a certain spread for your mortgage / home loan plan.